-150. Referral
+Referral

-- The DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact MASH for further advice. - Generally, the DSL will inform the parents prior to making a referral however there are situations where this may not be possible or appropriate. - 151.
+The DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact MASH for further advice.

+Generally, the DSL will inform the parents prior to making a referral however there are situations where this may not be possible or appropriate if this would not be in the best interest of the child.

 A DSL will ensure that a report is always sent to every meeting.
-They or another appropriately informed member of staff may also attend case conferences or other planning meetings, contributing to the assessment process alongside the repo
+They or another appropriately informed member of staff may also attend case conferences or other planning meetings, contributing to the assessment process alongside the report.